Improve Your Smart Garden: Easy Bluetooth Range Extension for Jeedom

 Graphical view

 It becomes interesting: clearly all sensors moved on the East terrace are out of range.
-The main controller can still see the West sensor though, as my desk is closed from this terrace.
+The main controller can still see the West sensors though, as my desk is closed from this terrace.
 Now, because the Intel NUC on which I run my production Jeedom won’t have this external bluetooth dongle i’m using on my testbed, i’ll tell the BLEA plugin to NOT use any local bluetooth controller.
 Therefore, we will ONLY rely on external antennas, which are still powered off right now.

 Going in BLEA’s plugin configuration page